 The Impact on Us

 I said earlier how this lesson on saving for college probably would not be pertinent to us, but I’ve been rethinking it.

 My youngest is a high school sophomore.
 If we really work Dave’s plan and roll through the other Baby Steps, we just may be in a position to save some for her education – or at least pay for school with good ol’ cash!

 FPU – Week 11 – Working On Your Strengths

-So far in the course, we’ve talked about reducing debt, making better buying decisions and saving money – all things which deal with the “outgo.”
+So far in the course, we’ve talked about reducing debt, making better buying decisions, and saving money – all things that deal with the “outgo.”
 This time, we learned about the income side of the equation.

 Finding the Right Job

-During the video segment of the lesson, Ramsey explained how important is it to not only find a job, but how vital it is to always be preparing for the next job.
+During the video segment of the lesson, Ramsey explained how important is it to not only find a job, but how vital it is to always be prepared for the next job.